In this guide, we will learn how to build a mobile app with Medusa JS.

 Output

-How to Build Mobile Commerce with Medusa.js
+How to Build a Mobile App with Medusa JS

 Fetch products from Medusa’s Store API and display them in a clean Flutter GridView.